"They have clear double standards": Pai slams large social media platforms | Technology

 ''Let the Court decide, not WhatsApp'', he said, commenting on WhatsApp filing a lawsuit in Delhi High Court challenging the government's new digital rules saying the requirement for the company to provide access to encrypted messages will break privacy protections.

-''This will go to Supreme Court'', the former Chief Financial Officer of Bengaluru-headquartered IT major Infosys Ltd predicted.
+''This will go to Supreme Court'', the former Chief Financial Officer of Bengaluru-headquartered IT major Infosys Ltd, a known BJP supporter, predicted.

 The big issue is: should a private social media platform decide such matters by means of a one sided contract or should regulations, according to him.

-''They (WhatsApp) have clear double standards!
-Our govt and our law should define and protect our privacy, not these platforms!,'' Pai told PTI.
+''They (WhatsApp) have clear double standards.
+Our government and our law should define and protect our privacy, not these platforms,'' Pai told PTI.

 The rules require such large platforms to follow additional due diligence, including the appointment of a chief compliance officer, nodal contact person and resident grievance officer.